 Step 2: Since we wanted to compare the value present in cell A2, use A2 as the first argument under C2 after the equals to sign.

-Step 3: Now, we wanted to check if the value present in A2 is matching with the value present in B2, for that, use =B2 as a next argument.
+Step 3: Now, we wanted to check if the value present in A2 is matching with the value present in B2; for that, use =B2 as the next argument.
 The entire formula will read as =A2=B2.

 This is a logical formula that checks whether the value present in cell A2 is exactly matching with the value present in cell B2.
 If both values match, then it will return Boolean output TRUE.
 If both values don’t match, it will return Boolean output FALSE.

 Now, drag the formula across all the working cells and see the output as shown below:

 - You can see some of the cells will match with each other from both of the columns, and some of those will not.
 This is because, for output in C2, A2 has the value “Sweets”, whereas the value in B2 is “swetes”.
 Same as with the 4th output where A4 has value as “Google” and B4 has “Googl”.
 Etc.